 I was weary of holding it back,

-Despite Jeremiah’s many trials, the Lord never allowed him to be defeated or abandoned.
-In fact, God would preserve Jeremiah, who would escape unharmed from the coming wrath, which would finally arrive after so many warnings.
+Despite Jeremiah’s many trials, the Lord was faithful in never allowing him to be defeated or abandoned.
+God would preserve Jeremiah, who would escape unharmed from the coming wrath, which would soon arrive after so many warnings.

 Whenever God calls us for a task, we may face discouragement or danger in carrying it out.
-But nothing will happen to us that He will not sovereignly permit.
-Even the suffering He allows will go through a filter of His great love and protection for us.
+But nothing will happen to us that He will not sovereignly allow.
+Even the suffering He permits will go through the filter of His great love and protection for us, ultimately achieving His will and purposes.

-God continues to call each of us to do His work, always relying upon Him to see it through.
-Jesus spoke of this call to His disciples just before He went to the cross.
+God continues to call each one of us to do His work, relying on Him to help us see it through.
+Jesus spoke of this calling with His disciples, just prior to Him going to the cross.

 Jeremiah, like us, could ask for protection and deliverance, and the Lord gave it to him.
-The only thing he could not do was to force another to accept God’s word.
+The only thing he could not do was to force another heart to be open to accept God’s word.
 That only comes by a free will entrance into each human heart.
-The invitation is always there, but it is each person’s right whether or not to receive it, and to accept or reject God’s eternal word.
+The invitation is always there, but it is each person’s right whether or not to receive it, to accept or reject God’s eternal word.

-When we accept Christ and His sacrifice into our hearts, all sorts of new blessings and benefits will flow into us.
-First and foremost, we receive the gift of the Holy Spirit, who will live within us.
-We become a part of God’s global temple, which resides in the hearts of people rather than in a building.
-The Holy Spirit then works within us to purify our hearts and motives, part of a lifelong project to make us more and more into the image of a holy God.
+When we accept Christ and His sacrifice into our hearts, all sorts of new blessings and benefits flow into us.
+First and foremost, we receive the gift of the Holy Spirit, who will live eternally within us.
+We become a part of God’s global temple, which consists of God’s presence the hearts of believers rather than in a building.
+The Holy Spirit then works within us to purify our hearts, improve our motives, and make us more and more into the image of a holy God.

 When the Holy Spirit was first given to believers at Pentecost, He was manifested as a tongue of fire upon each believer’s head.
 Similarly, the Spirit will reside forever in our hearts as a burning fire, and we, like Jeremiah, will be unable to shut it up within our bones, desiring instead to share God’s burning love with the world.